A Strong and Simple Deep Learning Baseline for BCI MI Decoding: Results and discussion

 In table~\ref{tab:sota}, we report the classification performance of the other state-of-the-art Deep-Learning models.
 We have chosen to be as exhaustive as possible by including all models that report performance on BNCI in at least one of the three evaluation paradigms that we study.
 We report the performance indicated in their studies rather than reproducing it.
 Note that, by doing so we do not really compare models, but rather the models along with their training routines.

 We also report performance of state-of-the-art Machine Learning techniques.
 For this we compare on the Within-Subject paradigm, as this is where Machine Learning methods are effective.
 This time we have re-evaluated these baselines ourselves and also made them available on the github repository.
 We have chosen to compare ourselves to Riemannian methods and CSP-based methods.
 Among Riemannian methods, we first project the covariance matrices onto the Tangent Space (TS) and then classify using LDA (TS+LDA).
-For CSP-based methods, we consider a simple CSP combined with an LDA (CSP+LDA), as well as a FBCSP combined with an LDA (FBCSP+LDA), with feature selection performed using the MRMR criterion~\cite{ding2005minimum}, which was the most efficient criterion in our experiments.
+For CSP-based methods, we consider a simple CSP combined with an LDA (CSP+LDA), as well as a FBCSP combined with an LDA (FBCSP+LDA), with feature selection performed using the MRMR criterion~\cite{ding2005minimum}.
 Subject-wise performance are provided in Appendix~\ref{app:ml_subject_details}.